Investing in 3D Printing Companies and Stocks

 Other companies like Groupe Gorge were making bolt-on acquisitions hoping to benefit from the growth of 3D printing.
 Then you had larger companies like General Electric dabbling in 3D printing, yet the overall revenue contributions were minimal (and still are today).
 That’s why investment management firm Ark Invest put together a 3D printing ETF, though some of the constituents seem loosely related to the 3D printing theme.

 Back in the heyday of 3D printing there were two flagship stocks that could do nothing wrong – 3D Systems and Stratasys.
 Then along came the ExOne IPO which has done nothing but disappoint investors so far.
 Perhaps the most flamboyant example of 3D printing excess was 3D Systems which was acquiring companies left and right and seemed to be losing focus on what mattered.
 Having will.i.am as your Chief Creative Officer makes for a good press release but it doesn’t pay the bills.
 Then, everything crashed, leading us to wonder if 2015 was the year to buy 3D printing stocks.
 Today, we’re still wondering what will come of original gangsters like 3D Systems, ExOne, and Stratasys, which all seem focused on reigning in costs and coming up with new strategies for growth.
+At the same time, new entrants are going public like Markforged, Velo3D, and Xometry.

 Another company to IPO around the time of peak 3D printing hype was Germany’s VoxelJet which builds some of the largest 3D printers on the market.
 They haven’t fared well, with a May 2020 market cap of just $5 million.
 A year later saw a 3D printing IPO from Materialise to operate what they believed was the largest 3D printing services center in the world.
-They’re doing quite well for themselves in terms of revenue growth.

 In 2018 they were actually profitable, which is a step ahead of many other 3D printing companies we’ve talked about so far.
+They were doing quite well for themselves in terms of revenue growth, but now they’re facing some stiff competition from Protolabs.

 If you invested in 3D printing stocks at peak hype, you would have lost a lot of money.
 In a 2019 article, we lamented about the poor performance of 3D printing stocks and decided to start revisiting some of the names in the list along with new entrants to see what promises the industry holds as opposed to the ones that have been broken over the years by many of the 3D printing stocks we’ve talked about today.
+In late 2020, 3D printing stocks saw a resurgence in interest, something we wrote about in a piece titled Why Have 3D Printing Stocks Been Going Up Lately?